Mechanical, electrically driven, stepped-gear calculator.

 View underneath, with the bottom cover removed, showing the electric motor which powers this model.
 Hand-operated models were also available.

-Gerald Saudan has a site with information about everything that you would want to know about Madas mechanical calculators at http://www.madas.ch/, including details of all of the models.
+Gérald Saudan has a site with information about everything that you would want to know about MADAS mechanical calculators at http://www.madas.ch/, including details of all of the models and videos of parts of the mechanism operating.
+Especially interesting is a video of opening a machine, in order to repair or clean the various parts.